 I mean, think about it.
 We’re talking about $10 per week, not thousands.
 Ten dollars per week is only a fraction of your daily spendings.
 You can’t even pay your parking in L.A. with ten bucks.

 So, besides prompting us to save now, Ramit is also sharing a few easy to execute steps for becoming a bit more wealthy.

 Tip #1: If your employer offers a 401(k) match, invest to take full advantage of this offer.
 A “401(k) match” means that for every dollar you contribute to your 401(k), your company will “match” your contribution up to a certain amount.
-For example, if your employer is matching up to 5 percent of your salary, and if you’re making $100,000 a year, by contributing $5,000 your company will match it with extra $5,000.
+For example, if your employer is matching up to 5 percent of your salary, and if you’re making $100,000 a year, by contributing $5,000 your company will match it with an extra $5,000.
 That’s free money amigo.
 Don’t lose them!

 Tip #2: Pay off all of your debts.
-Since the average annual percentage rate (APR) is around 14%, by investing in your debt you’re getting instant return of cash.
+Since the average annual percentage rate (APR) is around 14%, by investing in your debt you’re getting an instant return of cash.

 Tip #3: Open up a Roth IRA.
 This form of investment is quite complex and the text in the book won’t make it clearer.
-But since Sethi says it’s worth it you should check it out (Google it).
+But since Sethi says it’s worth it, you should check it out (Google it).

 Tip #4: If you have any money left, contribute as much as possible to your 401(k), again.
 Why?
 See tip #1.

 Tip #5: HSA: If you have access to a Health Savings Account (HSA), apparently, it can also double as an investment account with incredible tax features that few people know about.